-We develop strategies to implement the Escazú Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean.
+The program combines monitoring of public policies and advocacy initiatives for the conservation of one of the world’s largest solid freshwater reserves.
+We develop strategies to implement the Regional Escazú Agreement on Access to Information, Public Participation, and Environmental Justice in Latin America and the Caribbean.

 We build and make information visible to the community.